learn-academy-2019-foxtrot/rails-assessment-sabrinabanks/rails.md

 probably update because it needs a param to update to and from

-4. What is the public folder used for in Rails?
+4. What is the public folder used for in Rails

   Your answer:for when we want to post stuff to the public for them to access